Tanisha-Verma-16/Tanisha-Verma-16/README.md

 Aspiring Full-Stack Developer
 -----------------------------

-Python, C++ enthusiast with a hunger for learning.
-Exploring Javascript, Django, Node.js, and React; eager to dive into projects and grow as a developer.

 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [tanisha.verma.070121@gmail.com](mailto:tanisha.verma.070121@gmail.com)
 * 🧠  I'm learning Web development with python and javascript.